 - 1 large brown onion outer skin removed then cut into wedges of eights

-- ½ tsp sea salt + more for seasoning
+- ½ teaspoon sea salt + more for seasoning

-- ¼ tsp cracked black pepper + more for seasoning
+- ¼ teaspoon cracked black pepper + more for seasoning

 - 700 ml (about 3 ⅛ cups of) hot vegetable stock made using vegan vegetable bouillon and boiling water

 - A large handful of fresh basil leaves roughly chopped